PedroCristo/README-TEST/README.md

    settings.py.
 5. In Heroku settings config vars delete the record for DISABLE_COLLECTSTATIC
 6. In Heroku settings config vars set the record for USE_AWS to True<br>

 ## Forking This Project

 - Fork this project by following the steps:

 1. Open [GitHub](https://github.com/PedroCristo/portfolio_project_5)
-2. Find the 'Fork' button at the top right of the page
+2. Find the "Fork" button at the top right of the page
 3. Once you click the button the fork will be in your repository<br>

 ## Cloning This Project